Ubitrack/device_imu_vectornav/README.md

-device_camera_realsense
+device_imu_vectornav
 ==============
-This is the Ubitrack device_camera_realsense submodule.
+This is the Ubitrack device_imu_vectornav submodule.

 Description
 ----------
-The device_camera_realsense contains components for video capturing with the Pointgrey realsense SDK.
+The device_imu_vectornav contains components VectorNAV IMU data aquisition using its SDK.

 ## For Users: Use this package